 School Food Standards (2015).
 A new set of standards for food provided in schools is now mandatory in all maintained schools and new academies and free schools, from January 2015.
 The standards aim to help children develop healthy eating habits and ensure they get the energy and nutrition they need across the whole school day

 PHE have produced an evidence review of measures to reduce sugar consumption

-NICE Guidance 7: Maintaining a healthy weight and preventing excess weight gain amongst adults and children; March 2015
+NICE Guidance 7: and preventing excess weight gain amongst adults and children; March 2015

 The promotion of evidence-based healthy eating messages is fundamental.
 Alongside this, it is necessary to ensure that guidelines concerning a nutritionally adequate diet are implemented to help prevent diet-related deficiencies and malnutrition in vulnerable infants, children and adults.

 Priorities around food and nutrition include:

 - Continuing to address and reduce levels of overweight and obesity in children and adults.

 - Increasing knowledge, skills and abilities about healthy eating.